 She has been a governor in the education sector most notably on the board of the University for the Creative Arts under Chairman Loyd Grossman.
 She was the first female Vice Chairman of the British Cleaning Council and has been a Non-Executive Director of Lantra Sector Skills Council and trustee on a number of other charities.

-Sue is passionate about growing small businesses, and making sure they gain the funding and tax breaks they deserve so they can ‘breakthrough’ in their markets.
-Since she founded the Breakthrough Group in April 2015, the team have secured £10 million of R&D funding for hundreds of businesses.
+Sue is passionate about 'profit with purpose' and in helping to grow small businesses so they can ‘breakthrough’ in their markets.
+Since she founded the Breakthrough Group in April 2015, the team have secured £40 million of R&D funding for over 1,000 small businesses and ploughed over 50% of their profits each year into social impact activity.